RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/Updating-and-Hotswapping-Web-Connection-Servers.md

-﻿The Web Connection .NET and ISAPI modules include a built-in mechanism for hot swapping an existing COM server while the server is running.
+The Web Connection .NET and ISAPI modules include a built-in mechanism for hot swapping an existing COM server while the server is running.
 This mechanism allows updating of an executable on a live server without taking the server offline first a process which takes a few seconds at most.

 The process works like this: